Drvolks/Maoai-public/PRIVACY.md

 - We do not collect analytics or usage data
 - We do not use tracking or advertising frameworks
-- We do not collect crash reports
+- **Crash reports** may be collected by Apple if you opt in via your device's privacy settings (Settings > Privacy > Analytics).
+These reports are available to us in App Store Connect and help us fix bugs.
+We do not use any third-party crash reporting tools
 - We do not collect device identifiers

 ## Data Shared with Third-Party AI Service